Relintai/pandemonium_engine_docs/usage/math/vector_math.md

 The green arrows `fA` and `fB` are **unit vectors** representing the zombies' facing directions and the blue semicircle represents its field of view.
-For zombie `A`, we find the direction vector `AP` pointing to the player using `P - A` and normalize it, however, Godot has a helper method to do this called `direction_to`.
+For zombie `A`, we find the direction vector `AP` pointing to the player using `P - A` and normalize it, however, Pandemonium has a helper method to do this called `direction_to`.
 If the angle between this vector and the facing vector is less than 90°, then the zombie can see the player.